 Frequently Asked Questions About Personal Injury Claims

 A personal injury lawsuit must be filed within a certain time period, called the “statute of limitations”, and each state has its own rules surrounding this.
-If you are injured in Florida, you must file a claim within four years.
+If you are injured in Florida, you must file a claim within two years.